01-edu/Branch-AI/projects/project4/README.md

 ## Deliverables

 Do not forget to check the ressources of W1D5 and espcially W1D5E4.
-TODO: replace by quest name and exercice number

 ### Data processing and features engineering
+The first file contains SP500 index data (OHLC: 4 time-series) and the other file contains the OHLCV data on the SP500 contituents.
-- Split the data in train and test (TODO: choose the year - once the data is delivered)
+- Split the data in train and test.
+The test set should set from **2017** .
 - Your first priority is to build a dataset without leakage !!!
 NO LEAKAGE !!!

+Note: Financial data can be complex and tricky to analyse for a lot of reasons.
+In order to focus on Time Series forecasting, the project gives access to a "simplified" financial dataset.
+For instance, we consider the composition of the SP500 remains similar over time which is not true and which introduces a "survivor bias".
+Plus, the data during covid-19 was removed because it may have a significant impact on the backtesting.

 **"No leakage" small guide:**
 We assume it is day D and we want to take a position on the next h days on the next day.
 The position starts on day D+1 (included).
 To decide wether we take a short or long position the return between day D+1 and D+2 is computed and used as a target.
 Finally, as features on day contain information until day D 11:59pm, target need to be shifted.
 As a result, the final dataframe schema is: